Running Go HTTP server on Teensy 4.1

 Once we have a ready and tested development environment, we can get to the point of this tutorial article.

-Let’s connect our Wi-Fi module to the Teensy board, according to the table below.
+Let’s connect the Wi-Fi module to the Teensy board, according to the table below.

 ESP-01S | Teensy 4.x |